rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

 discovery through development to manufacturing.
 Platforms like Amazon Lambda host a custom skill for interacting with the laboratory device shadows and reacting with speech-processed commands.
-Computational chemists have developed end-to-end AI research assistants like Coscientists, who take over tedious, time-consuming tasks like deciding reaction conditions and writing code for automated systems.
+Computational chemists have developed end-to-end AI research assistants like "Coscientist" that takes over tedious, time-consuming tasks like deciding reaction conditions and writing code for automated systems.
 [Gabe Gomes's team at CMU uses the GPT-4 to perform different functions inside Coscientist.
 Coscientist demonstrated capabilities to autonomously design, plan, and perform palladium-catalyzed carbon-carbon bond formation reactions, originally described in a preprint in April 2023.](https://www.nature.com/articles/s41586-023-06792-0)